quixio/quix-streams/docs/api-reference/application.md

 Default - "quixstreams-default" (set during init).
   >***NOTE:*** Quix Applications will prefix it with the Quix workspace id.
 - `auto_offset_reset`: Consumer `auto.offset.reset` setting
-- `auto_commit_enable`: If true, periodically commit offset of the last message handed to the application.
-Default - `True`.
 - `partitioner`: A function to be used to determine the outgoing message partition.
 - `consumer_extra_config`: A dictionary with additional options that